PdxCodeGuild/Programming101/README.md

 ## Instructions
 The syllabus below outlines the concepts you will learn in this course.
 Click on each **Unit** link to view lecture note and examples.

 Each unit contains labs that you will need to complete and turn in to the instructor on Slack.
-You can find directions on how to submit homework to Slack [here](/docs/slack.md).
+You can find directions on how to submit homework to Slack [here](/docs/slack.md). **If you are having issues, please email admin@pdxcodeguild.com**

 ## Syllabus Overview